Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 **Secure Ownership**: We have secure cryptographic techniques in place to make sure your assets are yours and yours alone.
 Your control is locked in, accessible only through transactions signed with a specific private key.

-**Trusted Execution**: Think of it as a smart, execution platform - the Convex Virtual Machine (CVM).
+**Trusted Execution**: Think of it as a smart, execution platform—the Convex Virtual Machine (CVM).
 It ensures deterministic, programmable, and verifiable smart contracts are reliable and can be trusted.
 It enforces the terms and conditions of value exchange precisely.

-**Autonomous Actors**: Meet the digital game-changers - self-operating, "unstoppable" economic agents.
+**Autonomous Actors**: Meet the digital game-changers—self-operating, "unstoppable" economic agents.
 They play important roles in the digital economy, perhaps even operating like virtual companies in their own right.

-**Core Libraries**: We're handing developers a toolkit - open-source libraries designed for building robust decentralised apps with Convex.
+**Core Libraries**: We're handing developers a toolkit—open-source libraries designed for building robust decentralised apps with Convex.
 It includes crucial *open economic system* features like fungible tokens, trust monitors, and reusable smart contract capabilities you’d expect for an internet of value exchange.

-**Public Utility Network** We're handing developers a toolkit - open-source libraries designed for building robust decentralized apps with Convex.
-It includes crucial “open economic system” features like fungible tokens, trust monitors, and reusable smart contract capabilities you’d expect for an internet of value exchange.
+**Public Utility Network** A decentralised, public, permissionless network that anyone can access to transact without censorship or centralised gatekeepers.

  **Already in Action:** This isn't just talk.
 We have all this working in our test networks.
 Next we launch a proto-net, and after some public fine-tuning, we're gearing up for the big launch of the main network.
 Exciting times ahead!